 National Data Partnerships

-he ARDC will partner with coalitions of data stewards, institutions, research communities, and research beneficiaries (industry, public sector) to establish and develop national data assets to support leading edge research and broader impact.
+The ARDC will partner with coalitions of data stewards, institutions, research communities, and research beneficiaries (industry, public sector) to establish and develop national data assets to support leading edge research and broader impact.

 Public Sector to Research Sector Bridges

-he ARDC will partner with public sector data stewards and their research users to optimise use of and access to public sector data for specialised research purposes beyond the agencies’ core business.
+The ARDC will partner with public sector data stewards and their research users to optimise use of and access to public sector data for specialised research purposes beyond the agencies’ core business.

 The ARDC will partner with research communities and research organisations to incubate the development of emerging national scale collections.

-The ARDC will partner with research institutions and other data custodians to catalyse system-wide good institutional practice for FAIR data and support of distributed national scale assets
+The ARDC will partner with research institutions and other data custodians to catalyse system-wide good institutional practice for FAIR data and support of distributed national scale assets.

 Health Studies Australian National Data Asset

 The ARDC will partner with consortia of health studies research institutions to build a distributed national data asset from the outputs of NHMRC funded health studies to enable meta analysis, guideline development and data linkage.
-Read more about the program.